sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 1. **SidecarTridge ROM Emulator Board soldered onto the Carrier Board**: This is the main component that will replace the ROM chips on your Atari ST motherboard.
 2. **RESCUE cable and push button**: This cable allows you to connect an external push button to the SidecarTridge Kickstart emulator for entering rescue mode.

-3. **SidecarTridge sticker with QR Code**: This sticker contains a QR code that links to the SidecarTridge Kickstart documentation website, providing access to the user guide, compatibility information, and other resources.
+The board and the sticker on the box contain a QR code that links to the SidecarTridge Kickstart documentation website, providing access to the quickstart, user guide, compatibility information, and other resources.

 ### Additional Components